Exclusive: Investors with $34 trillion demand urgent climate change action

 However, some countries argue that they need to keep using fossil fuels to power their economic development.

-A report by researchers which tracks countries’ progress toward limiting global warming showed that only five out of 32 nations have targets in line with a 2C limit.
+A report by researchers which tracks countries’ progress towards limiting global warming showed that only five out of 32 nations have targets in line with a 2C limit.

 Reporting by Simon Jessop and Nina Chestney; Editing by Alexander Smith